cxnturi0n/traffic-analyzer/README.md

   - Obtain average speeds in Brussels using a 5-minute granularity dataset, with observations limited to 30000: `/traffic-analyzer/api/roads/observations/avg-speeds?region=Bruxelles&granularity=5&limit=30000`

 <H2 id="Neo4j">Neo4j</H2>
 As per the project specifications, the recorded data from the On-Board Units (OBU) installed on freight transportation vehicles needed to be stored in Neo4j.
 The dataset contains observations from three distinct regions: Anderlecht, Brussels, and Belgium.
 Each region comprises nine CSV files.
 Among these, three CSV files encompass observations spanning 2019/01/01 to 2019/01/03, with varying time granularities: 5, 15, and 30 minutes.
 An additional set of three CSV files contains observations between 2021/03/13 and 2021/06/06, again with differing time granularities.
 Lastly, the remaining three CSV files hold observations from 2021/06/05 to 2021/10/16, across the same range of time granularities.
 To persist this data I decided to create 9 different nodes.
 3 nodes for each region, where each one of these contain observations over the 3 different intervals over a certain granularity.
-As an example, in the next image you can see it just for Anderlecht csv files but the same logic is applied for other regions, substituting "Anderlecht" with another region name:
+As an example, in the next image you can see it just for Anderlecht csv files but the same logic is applied for other regions, substituting *Anderlecht* with another region name:

 ![CsvsToNodes](https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/d3176a8f-dbb6-46ee-b126-8b09c7ee0e92)

 ### Loading
-The automation of CSV file loading into Neo4j is done through the deploy/init-neo4j.sh script, check it out.
+The automation of CSV file loading into Neo4j is done through the [init-neo4j.sh](deploy/init-neo4j.sh), check it out.
 This script employs the Bolt protocol, an application protocol over HTTP that enables the execution of database queries, specifically Cypher in this context.
-To enhance efficiency during insertion, mitigating memory issues and minimizing completion time, the 'apoc.periodic.iterate' function is adopted.
+To enhance efficiency during insertion, mitigating memory issues and minimizing completion time, the `apoc.periodic.iterate` function is adopted.
 This function enables batch inserts and the distribution of these inserts across multiple CPUs.

 An insertion statement invocation appears as follows: